BrazaTech/checkout/flow-checkout-v2.md

 - [Return to readme](readme.md)
 # Flow of Checkout v2

-- presenting a new release of flow of request on checkout v2.
+- Presenting a new release of the request flow in checkout v2.
-- All endpoint of operation are versioned, we start with v1 some else
+- All operation operation are versioned, starting with v1.

 ## Step one POST (Login):
 ### Request
-- Some informations are required at this moment username and password
+- Some informations is required at this moment: username and password
 ```bash
 curl -L 'https://sandbox-authentication.brazacheckout.com.br/auth/login' \
 -H 'Content-Type: application/json' \